 Twitter co-founder Biz Stone warned that Murdoch “should be looking at it as an opportunity to do something radically different and find out how to make a ton of money out of being radically open rather than some money by being ridiculously closed”.

 In contrast, Stone said Twitter’s future lay in making more of the service available to application developers and other partners so they could build on the stream of “tweets” created by its users.
+The social networking site’s users post more than 500 messages per second.
+The service is increasingly being used by news organisations as a way of discovering breaking news.

 “I don’t know what the future of traditional media is,” said Stone.
 “But from my perspective and Twitter’s perspective I think there is a wonderful cooperative alliance there in terms of the wisdom of crowds, and as we add things to Twitter … maybe we can help.”